Do you own all of these essential home tools?

 Safety Glasses

 Safety glasses are essential for any type of home project that involves cutting, grinding, or drilling materials.
-If you want to see your children grow up or the sun set another day, be sure to protect those eyes of yours!
+If you want to see your children grow up or see the sunset another day, be sure to protect those eyes of yours!

 Ear Plugs